Values, Markets and the State

 Edited by Geoffrey Brennan and Giuseppe Eusepi

-Bruno S. Frey1 and Susanne Neckermann2 Awards are widely used Awards are ubiquitous in all countries of the world irrespective of whether a country is a monarchy or a republic, a democracy or a dictatorship, a traditional or modern society or governed by a party with a left-wing or right-wing ideology.
+5. Awards: a view from economics Bruno S. Frey1 and Susanne Neckermann2 Awards are widely used Awards are ubiquitous in all countries of the world irrespective of whether a country is a monarchy or a republic, a democracy or a dictatorship, a traditional or modern society or governed by a party with a left-wing or right-wing ideology.
 As is well known, in the United Kingdom the Queen and the government bestow many lordships and knighthoods (with the title ‘Sir’) each year.
 But many people are unaware that also in the United States the President and Congress bestow orders in the form of medals, namely the Presidential Medal of Freedom, the Presidential Citizens Medal and the Congressional Gold Medal, as well as a great number of military awards such as Purple Hearts, Bronze and Silver Stars.
 A flood of orders, medals and titles was handed out in communist countries, such as the Soviet Union or the German Democratic Republic.
 Awards are also popular in the corporate sectors of market economies.
 Firms honor their employees as ‘Employee of the Month’.
 The media also supports this activity and regularly chooses the ‘Person of the Year’ (Time), or at least ‘Best Managers’ (Business Week) or ‘CEOs of the Year’ (Financial World).
 In sports, athletes receive the honor of being chosen ‘Sports Personality of the Year’ (the BBC has no less than seven categories), and of being admitted into one of the many Halls of Fame.
-In the arts, culture and the media, awards are also of central importance.
-A few...
+In the arts, culture and the media, awards are...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.